nackjicholson/aiosql/docs/source/index.rst

 * You're not using an ORM like `SQLAlchemy <https://www.sqlalchemy.org/>`__ or `Django <https://www.djangoproject.com/>`__ ,
-  with large (100k lines) code imprints vs under 900 for `aiosql` and under 300 for `anodb`, and you don't need to.
+  with large (100k lines) code imprints vs under 900 for `aiosql` and under 300 for `anodb`, and you don't need to or don't want to write SQL-like code with a Python syntax.
 * You want to be able to reuse your SQL in other contexts.
   Loading it into `psql` or other database tools.